Narridy, South Australia

 Narridy is a locality in the Mid North region of South Australia, situated within the Northern Areas Council.

 The surrounding cadastral Hundred of Narridy was proclaimed by Governor Sir James Fergusson in 1871 as part of the areas opened up for selection under the Strangways Land Act.
 The government town of Narridy was surveyed in July of the same year.
 The modern locality was established in April 2001 for the long established name, and formally absorbed the former government town.
-The current boundaries do not cover the entire Hundred of Narridy: the north-eastern quarter lies in Georgetown, while the village of Huddleston to the north-west has been gazetted as a separate locality.
+The current boundaries do not cover the entire Hundred of Narridy: the north-eastern quarter lies in Georgetown, while the village of Huddleston to the north-west has been gazette as a separate locality.